berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 Although it does speed up node creation, it's still not as much as expected, because it's also slowing down node creation simply by adding the __depth field to the object.[^closure_trial]

-[^closure_trial]: At this point I tried to store the `__depth` in C by using what Lua calls a 'C closure'.
-What I didn't realise is that although a normal Lua closure can have Lua locals for each instance of a function a C closure is different: it can only store one set of locals for the entire C library.
-This didn't let me store `__depth` against each node object at all.
-So that was a wasted attempt.

 ### Iteration 3: A breakthrough - the complete object in C

 Up to this point I had been assuming I needed a Lua table to create a Lua object.
 After all, it seemed so efficient to make C just point to the existing Lua strings; and for that I needed Lua to reference those strings: hence a Lua table.